Is Working Freelance Really Worth It? Pros and Cons

 Are you tired of working for clients you don’t like?
 Want control of your time, location, and projects you work on?
-And make more money while you’re at it?
-Then you should consider freelancing.
+Then perhaps you should consider freelancing.

 So should you freelance?
-Let’s weight the pros and cons:
+Let’s weigh-up the pros and cons:

 1. Choose When You Work